cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 ```

 ### 2. Run `compile`
-Most project run babel in a postinstall, but might as well as validate compile runs correctly.
+Most projects run babel in a `postinstall` step, but it would still be good to validate that the compile script runs correctly.
 ```bash
 > npm run compile
 ```